 Education in Mauritania

-Mauritania has been committed to developing its education sector since 1999, when the government began a structural reform of the education system.
+Mauritania has remained to developing its education sector since 1999, when the government began a structural reform of the education system.
 The government’s medium-term vision is to achieve universal completion of primary education and to regulate and improve the relevance and quality of post-primary levels.

 The education sector has seen significant progress within the last years, particularly in terms of primary schooling access and completion.
 Between 2000-2001 and 2012-2013, the gross enrollment rates increased from 88% to 97%.
 The primary completion rates also rose from 53% in 2002 to 71% in 2013.

-Despite this progress, several issues remain and still need to be addressed in the sector.
+Despite this progress, several issues persist and still need to be addressed in the sector.
 They include:

 - low quality basic education,

 - low access to and quality of secondary education

 - weak involvement of civil society, local communities, and the private sector

 - low transition rate to secondary school was only 55% for girls and 61% for boys in 2013

 - the lack of qualified teachers in secondary school.

 - Develop access of disadvantaged groups in urban and rural areas to public and community preschool education,

 - Promote access to education for out-of-school children and foster retention of those in school to achieve primary universal completion by 2020,

 - Regulate the flow in numbers of students and teaching force in secondary education in order to better align the education system outputs with the market needs,

 - Develop technical and vocational training adapted to social demand and the needs of the formal and informal sectors of the economy,

 - Establish a balanced development policy for higher education and promote scientific research,

 - Improve learning quality and relevance of education at all levels,

 - Fight illiteracy through functional literacy and post-literacy programs,

 - Promote traditional teaching and enhance its contribution to basic education,

 - Develop and implement new management strategy of human resources and materials for equitable distribution of educational opportunities and for effective transformation of inputs into results,

 - Strengthen management in the sector by pursuing the decentralization process, involving all stakeholders, and developing management tools.